"Everything worth saying about life has long been said – but nobody has said them my way"

 BAD WATER ALONG THE SCENIC ROUTE March 2020

-It was not exactly a warm welcome.
-It was also pretty clear that I ignore the warning at my own peril.
-I had no choice but to suffer through three uncomfortable days.
+It was not exactly a warm welcome, and it was also pretty clear that I ignore the warning at my own peril.
+Clearly, I had no choice but to suffer through three uncomfortable days.
 Then I tripled my vocabulary.
-Probably not making much sense.
-I better start from the beginning.
+Not m making much sense?
+Let me start from the beginning.

 It was many years ago.
 Bangladesh had barely emerged from a bloody war of independence, and I had freshly graduated from the former Momenshahi Cadet College.
 The times were uncertain.
 Sheikh Mujibur Rahman, the President and Father of the Nation, had been assassinated in a military coup, together with most of his immediate family.
 Just a month later, I was on an Interflug turboprop headed for Berlin.
 The decision was surprising and abrupt.
 My parents did not agree, and yet they let me go.

 It was my first flight ever, and my first journey abroad.
 As if that were not enough, I was traveling to a country where I did not know anyone and the language of which I did not speak.
 But I was well prepared.
 My mother had packed a small suitcase with things I might need.
 And I had tucked away US$50 in a bag tied around my chest.
 It was my emergency fund.
 Quite audacious considering that I have never been adventurous.
 And yet, looking back, I recall no fear, apprehension or doubt.
 The youth, lacking life’s experience, must resort to ignorance; sometimes it works out.